-Dental Assisting
+Dental Assisting (Clinical)

-Dental Assisting
+Dental Assisting (Clinical)

-Certificate of Completion in Basic Clinical Dental Assisting
+Certificate of Completion in Clinical Dental Assisting

-The Certificate of Completion (CCL) in Basic Clinical Dental Assisting will prepare students to practice entry-level clinical dental assisting.
+The Certificate of Completion (CCL) in Clinical Dental Assisting enables students to practice advanced expanded functions clinical dental assisting.
 The distance education format and frequent enrollment opportunities allow for flexibility in program completion.
 The program is a blend of academic and clinical coursework that requires attention to detail and motivation to complete tasks on a timeline.
 Courses must be taken in specific chronological order with clinical experience completed in partnership with a practicing dentist who is a member of the state Dental Association.